The Master’s Degree

 NOTE: Students also should refer to the campus policy on Grades Acceptable Toward Master’s Degrees, in the Academic Information for Master’s Degree Students section of this catalog.

 The M.A. in Public Affairs Reporting requires 40 hours of graduate-level course work.
 In the fall semester, students enroll in two required courses: PAR 501 (six hours), and PAR 510 (four hours).
 Students choose two other courses after consultation with their academic advisor.

-During the spring semester, students begin an internship, PAR 504, with an experienced professional journalist covering state government and the Illinois General Assembly.
+During the spring semester, students begin an internship, PAR 504 (12 hours), with an experienced professional journalist covering state government and the Illinois General Assembly.
 PAR 503 (two hours) is also required during this semester.
 After consultation with an academic advisor, the student registers for one other course to maintain a full course load.

 Students participate in the second phase of the internship, PAR 505, during the summer term (until July 1).
 This internship period is considerably more intense, as it coincides with the conclusion of the legislative session.
 During the six-month internship, students receive a monthly stipend and tuition waiver.